cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 For clarity and better organization, deployments can form a hierarchical structure and be marked as:

-- environments - can hold other environments and services
+- Environments - can hold other environments and services
-- services - the bottommost level of the hierarchy
+- Services - the bottommost level of the hierarchy

 Marking the deployments happens by adding the following labels to the
 deployment: